When the holidays have come and gone, your business can still drive sales. Here's how to boost your post-holiday sales.

-Though January generally sees a downturn in sales, that doesn't necessarily mean that your business will experience less traffic, whether online or in person.
-Gift cards are popular Christmas presents and can help drive interest in small businesses after the holidays.
+Though January generally sees a downturn in sales, that doesn't necessarily mean your business will experience less traffic online or in person.
+Gift cards are popular Christmas presents that can help drive interest in small businesses after the holidays.

 Starting in November and December, give your customers a reason to come back in January.
-That can be done by offering special post-holiday coupons on some other item after the initial sale.
+You can do this by offering special post-holiday coupons on some other item after the initial sale.

-If your business is connected to social media and has a decent following, using those platforms to engage with customers and incentivize a future visit could be one way to go, according to Sheehan.
+If your business has a decent following on social media, using those platforms to engage with customers and incentivize a future visit could be one way to go.

-"Doing things like offering incentives on Yelp and Google for your most loyal clients, like offering special discounts to people using certain hashtags, are meaningful post-holiday," she said.
+"Doing things like offering incentives on Yelp and Google for your most loyal clients, like offering special discounts to people using certain hashtags, are meaningful post-holiday," Sheehan said.

-It may seem like discounts and coupons are the best way to combat the January slump, but Mike Chirveno, CEO of ClearVision Consulting, urges small business owners to use those tactics sparingly.
+Discounts and coupons may seem like the best way to combat the January slump, but Mike Chirveno, CEO of ClearVision Consulting, urges small business owners to use those tactics sparingly.

 "The minute you decrease the monetary value of a good or service, then you signal to that customer, 'This is what I can afford to sell it for,' so I recommend figuring out a way to add more value rather than lowering prices," he said.

-Instead of relying solely on sales, it may be best to employ other tactics, such as running a contest or offering other perks to entice customers to return to your business at the turn of a new year.
-Offering bonus loyalty points on January purchases or extending warranties on certain items throughout the month not only gives customers a reason to trust a company, Chirveno said, but also makes them more likely to return.
+It may be best to employ other tactics, such as running a contest or offering other perks to entice customers to return to your business at the turn of the year.
+Offering bonus loyalty points on January purchases or extending warranties on certain items throughout the month not only gives customers a reason to trust your company, Chirveno said, but also makes them more likely to return.